tusharshah21/agro-gateway/public/docs/readme.md

 • Username should be alphanumeric and not empty
 • All names should be strings between 5 to 50 characters
 • NiN should be 13 alphanumeric characters
-• Prices are in Ugx
+• Prices are in ₹
 • Younger than 10 years old should not be registered as farmerOne, urban farmers etc
 • No form should be submitted when empty
 • Make sure you use at least one fieldset in your solution